-I’m so fresh off this hike that the soreness hasn’t fully hit me yet (“it will,” hiss my vindictive knees and hips in menacing whispers, “it will”), but I wanted to get this post up before the cold really settles into the mountains.
+I’m so fresh off this hike that the soreness hasn’t fully hit me yet (“it will,” hiss my vindictive knees and hips menacingly, “it will”), but I wanted to get this post up before the cold really settles into the mountains.

 The Lacs de la Pra are a smattering of tiny lakes in the Belledonne mountain range, a western section of the Alps.
 And what a section:

 I don’t have access to a car, so I’m always excited to discover trails that feel a little wild but are accessible by public transportation.
 To get to the Lacs de la Pra, you can take the 6010 bus from Grenoble to Chamrousse, a small town/ski resort.
 Just a few hundred feet from the bus stop, yellow directional signs point you up into the hills (which are part of the ski area in winter).
 Once you’re on track and beyond the chairlifts, the trails are clearly marked.

 I walked from Chamrousse to the Refuge de la Pra without taking any of several appealing detours, and also skipped the highest grouping of lakes that sits a ways beyond the refuge because I was concerned about time, but I still saw plenty.
 The main trail weaves between and alongside several of the lakes: the Lacs de Robert, Lac Longet, Lac Léama, and Lac Claret.
 Each lake is like a little gemstone fitted into the rugged landscape around it, which features rushing streams, waterfalls, quintessential Alpine trees, the remnants of a colorful wildflower season, puddles that wanted to be lakes, and puddles that used to be lakes.
 I also saw a marmot.
 There was mutual fear.